Binazirfarokhi/CMNS-my-knowledege/README.md

 Inner block means : keep the content you are adding aligh with the column of the main contenct not with the header of footer. once you add a query loop will help you to output your content dynamically.if you add a post it is going to show up there.
-Try to keep your content out of the teplate, by creatibg posts and pages. posts : we need update, for instance instagram posts. but pages loke about us- contact us.
+Try to keep your content out of the teplate, by creatibg posts and pages. posts : we need update, for instance instagram posts. but pages like about us- contact us.